EN ISO 24914:2026

 4.2 Laboratory procedure

-The laboratory procedure should start with sample preparation including the enrichment or concentration
+laboratory procedure should start with sample preparation including the enrichment or concentration of

-acid (DNA and/or RNA) from the test portion if it is present and provided it has been established that the
+(DNA or RNA, or both) from the test portion if it is present and provided it has been established that the

 nucleic acid solution prepared from the test portion does not significantly inhibit the LAMP assay (either

 amplification or detection).
-Appropriate controls should be included (see Subclause 5.3).
+Appropriate controls shall be included (see 5.3).

 Sample preparation is followed by nucleic acid extraction.
 Microbial cells in the test portion or enriched

-culture are lysed to release their nucleic acid (DNA and/or RNA).
-If required, a separation stage is included
+culture are lysed to release their nucleic acid (DNA or RNA, or both).
+If required, a separation stage is

-prior to lysis and/or a purification step is carried out following lysis.
+included prior to lysis or a purification step is carried out following lysis, or both.

 LAMP amplification of the target nucleic acid sequence shall be performed using specific primers with the